Chicco TRE Review

 The Chicco has a swivel front wheel that locks in place for running.
 The locking mechanism is located high on the frame instead of at the wheel.
 This prevents touching a dirty wheel, but we wonder if this mechanism is why the front wheel is wobbly when locked.
 Our runner feels it is a little heavy and harder to maneuver than it should be.

-Inherently, the Chicco is easier to turn and push that the fixed wheels strollers.
-It is harder to push on the flat ground due to size and turning it is also difficult.
+Inherently, the Chicco is easier to turn and push than the fixed wheels strollers, as the front wheel swivels when not locked.
+However, it is harder to push on flat ground due to size, and turning it is also difficult.
 The frame flexes and is less responsive when you turn it, which makes the process more difficult.

 It performs about as well off-road on grass and gravel as it did on flat surfaces.
 It isn't as easy to turn on grass as some of the competition, and it got tippy on the side hill requiring us to wrestle it upright, but it did perform well in deep gravel.